-Visual Effects BA (Hons)
+Visual Effects for Film and Television BA (Hons)

 About the course

-On the Visual Effects degree you are only limited by your imagination.
+On the Visual Effects for Film and Television degree you are only limited by your imagination.
 This degree is for anyone interested in creating the amazing visual effects that we see every day from the latest Hollywood blockbuster to the wild creativity of high impact TV adverts.
 Using the latest technology, this course covers the seamless integration of photo real computer-generated creatures, crowds, objects and stunt doubles.
 You also cover particle effects such as fluid and fire, object dynamics, match lighting, crowd simulation and many more current techniques.
 You will be working in close collaboration with film students and the best central London production houses on professional level projects.

 Why choose this course?